AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 Nonetheless, it is best to rely on alphanumeric numbering for sorting as much as possible.
 Furthermore, you can use the image set or spin set editor tools in Dynamic Media to easily rearrange the sequence order of assets, or add and delete new assets in the set by using a drag-and-drop operation.

 When you finish creating a batch set preset, you apply it to one or more folders that you have created.
 At that point, you are ready to create your image set or spin set, depending on the preset type you chose.
-See [Applying batch set presets to one or more folders](#apply-bsp).
+See [About applying batch set presets to folders](#apply-bsp).

 <!-- See also [Creating a batch set preset for the auto generation of a 2D Spin Set](application-setup.md#creating_a_batch_set_preset_for_the_auto_generation_of_a_2d_spin_set). -->